japila-books/spark-sql-internals/docs/spark-sql-SparkPlan-Partitioning.md

 | Input `numPartitions`
 a| [[RangePartitioning]]

-* link:spark-sql-Distribution-UnspecifiedDistribution.adoc[UnspecifiedDistribution]
+* spark-sql-Distribution-UnspecifiedDistribution.md[UnspecifiedDistribution]
-* link:spark-sql-Distribution-OrderedDistribution.adoc[OrderedDistribution] with `requiredOrdering` that matches the input `ordering`
+* spark-sql-Distribution-OrderedDistribution.md[OrderedDistribution] with `requiredOrdering` that matches the input `ordering`
-* link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution] with all the children of the input `ordering` semantically equal to one of the `clustering` expressions
+* spark-sql-Distribution-ClusteredDistribution.md[ClusteredDistribution] with all the children of the input `ordering` semantically equal to one of the `clustering` expressions

 a| `RoundRobinPartitioning`